FrogletApps/Name_Generator/README.md

 # Name Generator
-A webapp for generating random names
+A PWA for generating random names